WICG/keyboard-lock/explainer2.md

 * 'lock` With no arguments means the developer is only requesting Browser keys (cf. the current API which captures both Browser and System keys).
-* `lock` with arguments means the developer wants all Browser keys + the specified System keys.
+* `lock` with arguments means the developer wants a subset of Browser keys.
+* A special argument value may be passed to indicate that System keys are desired.

 Note that support for capturing System keys requires that the browser install a OS-level keyboard hook.
 The browser implementation may choose to only support Browser keys (ie, with no arguments).
-In this situation, if arguments were passed then the `lock()` call would reject the Promise.

-Overall, the method signature stays the same, but the default behavior changes.
+Overall, the method signature stays the same, but the default behavior and the method for capturing System keys changes.

 ## Benefits of Proposed Changes

 While only Chromium-based browsers currently implement this API, making Browser Keys the default simplifies the minimum implementation requirements.

-Supporting Browser Keys requires only changes to the user agent's input pipeline, whereas supporting System Keys requires that the user agent registers a OS level input hook to get access to these keys.
+Supporting Browser Keys requires only changes to the user agent's input pipeline, whereas supporting System Keys requires that the user agent registers an OS level input hook to get access to these keys.

 This will allow us to split the specification into 2 levels: